 “I’m in!” and￼ if not on a new spiritual plane, at least I’m soon cheered!

 Someone recently mentioned a study that showed most people’s first deep sigh comes seven minutes into the massage; mine was at two, at the most!
 Relaxing and more ‘real’ than the resort experience, I succumb.
-Kids run about as momas and grandmothers alike knead and cajole the ‘stress’ out of us spoiled tourists.
+Kids run about as moms and grandmothers alike knead and cajole the ‘stress’ out of us spoiled tourists.
 They keep a watchful eye on their brood during the hour long session, chatting in Thai to their colleagues beside them, nattering at the kids as they play simple games with leaves and sticks.
-Vendors bells ting ting, as it approaches dinner time, the local mosque’s call to prayer echoes in the air.
-I’m returning here with hubby and those grown sons of ours, even if it’s just for this experience alone!
+Vendors bells ting ting as dinner time approaches.
+The local mosque’s call to prayer echoes in the air.

 The massage is glorious.
-The sound of the waves just a few meters away is natural mood music, the view of simple fishing boats bobbing and coconuts swaying on a nearby palm tree further encapsulate my trip.
-But it’s time to go home.
+The sound of the waves just a few meters away is natural mood music.
+The view of simple fishing boats bobbing and coconuts swaying on a nearby palm tree further encapsulate the mood, but it’s time to go home.
 I smile, barely managing to pick myself up off the woven Thai mat, slowly slipping on my flip flops.
-Dodging the daily afternoon rain, I opt to have a quick Singha beer at the cafe across the street and chat to a couple from Germany.
+Dodging the daily late afternoon rain, I opt to have a quick Singha beer at the cafe across the street and happen to chat to a couple from Germany.
 They’ve just arrived on the island and of course I suggest the Royal Embassy Resort to them.

 “They even have a pet rabbit named Jack,” I tell the friendly couple.
 “He likes to be petted,” I say fondly, already missing the little guy.

-It’s time to go back through that gate that takes me to the opulence of the Indigo Pearl.
-I don’t really want to leave this scene where people chat freely, where everyday culture is revealed and I’m absorbed into the pleasantly chaotic scenes.
+It’s time to go back through that gate that takes me to the opulence of the Indigo Pearl, though somehow I don’t really want to leave this scene where people chat freely, where everyday culture is revealed, where one is absorbed into the pleasantly chaotic scenes.
 So I stroll wistfully through the gates returning the smile from the security guard, with one last glance at the tranquil sea.
 It’s my last night here and I might just have to have one more soak in that glorious tub… ￼